Welcome to Muhlenberg

 - Watch your mailbox for notification on how to login to Muhlenberg's Online Capstone System where you can find class schedules, housing assignments, and roommate information.
 This mailing will be sent on or around July 18.

-Rather than take a stand on the issues (don’t agree or disagree), write a paragraph or two, typed and double-spaced, on a sentence or short passage that you think best reveals Anderson’s way of thinking on the subject.
-Be sure to talk about key language from the quotation, explaining why it means what you say it means.
+- Read essay and write a paragraph or two on a sentence or short passage.
 Be prepared to discuss this reading during orientation weekend, and be prepared to hand-in your writing at this time, as well.
+(Link will be provided in July)

 - In order to serve you